-Q&A with IVS volunteer Sugen who is currently on a long-term project with GAIA in the Sharr Mountains in Kosovo.
+Q&A with IVS volunteer Sugen who took part in a long-term project with GAIA in the Sharr Mountains in Kosovo.

 - What have you done for GAIA and the community in the last month?